ProfoundNetworks/bsearch/README.md

 =======

-bsearch is a go library providing binary search functionality for line-ordered byte streams (such as sorted text files).
-It allows fast lookups based on line prefixes, like the venerable `look(1)` unix utility.
+bsearch is a go library providing binary search functionality for line-ordered byte streams (such as `LC_COLLATE=C` sorted text files).
+It allows very fast lookups based on line prefixes, like the venerable `look(1)` unix utility.

+bsearch currently only supports bytewise key comparisons (not UTF-8 collations).
+This restriction may be removed in the future.

 Usage
 -----